eugenia1984/React-con-JonMircha/README.md

 - **Redirecciones** de páginas con `useNavigate`

-- Ya no está la propiedad `exact` como teníamso en la versión 5.
+- Ya no está la propiedad `exact` como teníamos en la versión 5.

 You don't need to use an exact prop on ``<Route path="/">`` anymore.
 This is because all paths match exactly by default.
 If you want to match more of the URL because you have child routes use a trailing ``*`` as in ``<Route path="users/*">``.